maximebucher/maximebucher.github.io/_pages/about.md

 About me
 ------
-I am a PhD student at ONERA and LIRMM.
-My research interests are Computer Vision, Robots Perception, Autonomous Robotics and Machine Learning.
+I am a research scientist of valeo.ai, an academic research lab focused on self-driving cars.

-In the context of my thesis, my researches focus on visual SLAM, multi-sensors fusion and 3D reconstruction in the context of underwater robotics for archaeology.
-The system providing the required sensors measurement and the computing unit to be embedded on underwater vehicles are also under development within this thesis.
+Previously I have completed my PhD in 2018 at Université de Caen and ONERA under the supervision of Stéphane Herbin and Frédéric Jurie.

-This thesis is supervised by Dr. Vincent Creuze (LIRMM), Dr. Julien Moras (ONERA), Dr. Pauline Trouvé-Peloux (ONERA).
+My research interests include machine learning that combine vision and language for the task of explainable artificial intelligence.

-News
+Publications
 ----

 ## 2019